-Mechanism ID: 10694 Mechanism Name: MOH Capacity Building Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Procurement Type: Cooperative Agreement Prevention Prime Partner Name: Ministry of Health and Social Welfare, Swaziland Agreement Start Date: Redacted Agreement End Date: Redacted BD: No New Mechanism: N/A Global Fund / Multilateral Engagement: N/A G2G: N/A Managing Agency: N/A the health system, the roles and functions of the different levels of the system are not yet clearly defined while necessary reorientation and capacity building are not yet being implemented.
+The capacity to deliver quality services in Swaziland is constrained by a number of interlinked factors, including the need for strengthened management, planning, monitoring and evaluation capacity, greater accountability and improved coordination.
+Although efforts are underway to decentralize the health system, the roles and functions of the different levels of the system are not yet clearly defined while necessary reorientation and capacity building are not yet being implemented.
 To be effective therefore, the health system at the national regional, inkundl (district), community and facility levels will require improved technical and managerial capacity in order to cope with the new and additional responsibilities that will come with the health sector reforms and decentralization.
-Under the Partnership Framework strategic objective of building capacity of the public sector to coordinate, manage and fund its own HIV/AIDS response, this mechanism establishes a direct funding relationship between PEPFAR and the GKOS.
-It is anticipated that being an implementing partner for this mechanism will benefit the MOH not just though program outputs but also by strengthening its capacity around coordination, oversight and cooperative agreement management.
-Efforts of the MOH under this cooperative agreement will be directed at building capacity for the following strategic priority areas: laboratory capacity and infrastructure, strategic information, quality assurance, and planning and policy development.
+Under the Partnership Framework strategic objective of building capacity of the public sector to coordinate, manage and fund its own HIV/AIDS response, this mechanism establishes a direct funding relationship between PEPFAR and the GKOS.It is anticipated that being an implementing partner for this mechanism will benefit the MOH not just though program outputs but also by strengthening its capacity around coordination, oversight and cooperative agreement management.
+Efforts of the MOH under this cooperative agreement will be directed at building capacity for the following strategic priority areas:laboratory capacity and infrastructure, strategic information, quality assurance, and planning and policy development.
 While activities under this service delivery area are intended to specifically improve the management and delivery of HIV/AIDS and TB services, capacity of targeted health systems will have broad-based effects on improving service delivery throughout the health sector.